premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-The difference is - `System.Array.CopyTo()` require a destination array to be existed before and it must be capable to hold all the elements in the source array from the index that is specified to copy from the source array.
-On the other hand, `System.Array.Clone()` method does not require the destination array to be existed as it creates a new one from scratch.
+The difference is - `System.Array.CopyTo()` requires a destination array to exist before and it must be capable to hold all the elements in the source array from the index that is specified to copy from the source array.
+On the other hand, `System.Array.Clone()` method does not require the destination array to exist as it creates a new one from scratch.

 </blockquote>